zpatten/ztk/README.md

 # ZTK

-Zachary's Tool Kit containers a collection of reusable classes meant to simplify development of complex systems in Ruby, specificially devops tooling.
-These classes provide functionality I always find myself wanting from project to project; easy-bake DSLs, parallel processing, complex logging, templating and many other useful design patterns, for example are all contained in simple, reusable classes.
+Zachary's Tool Kit contains a collection of reusable classes meant to simplify development of complex systems in Ruby, especially devops tooling.
+These classes provide functionality I often find myself needing from project to project.
+Instead of reinventing the wheel each time, I've started building a collection of reusable classes.
+Easy-bake DSLs, parallel processing, complex logging, templating and many other useful design patterns, for example are all contained in simple, reusable classes with a common interface and configuration style.

 - **ZTK::ANSI**